ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 distinction between types and terms.
 This is true.
 Yet, it would seem to lead to a lot of duplication and clunkiness.)

-### 4. **Quantifiers**.
+### 4. Quantifiers

 There are three "attributes" to a quantifier

 ```
 Attribute    |  What it means
 -----------------------------------------------
-Static-ness  |  Compile-time reasoning about equality
+Static-ness  |  Compile-time reasoning about equality.
+Aka "dependence"
 Visibility   |  Argument is explicit at both definition and call site
 Erasure      |  Completely erased at runtime.
 Aka "relevance"
 ```

-As the Hasochism paper points out, in ML, and largely in Haskell, these three attributes are treated differently in types and terms, thus:
+As the [Hasochism](http://homepages.inf.ed.ac.uk/slindley/papers/hasochism.pdf) paper points out, in ML, and largely in Haskell, these three attributes are treated differently in types and terms, thus:

 ```
 Attribute   |    Types       |   Terms       |
 -------------------------------------------  --------------